Vecchia approximations of Gaussian-process predictions: Introduction

-While Vecchia approximations have become very popular for likelihood approximations for parameter inference \citep{Vecchia1988,Stein2004,Sun2016,Guinness2016a,Katzfuss2017a}, their use for the important task of GP prediction, also referred to as kriging, has not been fully examined. \citet{Datta2016} and \citet{Finley2017} proposed Bayesian inference and prediction based on Vecchia-type approximations, which we will discuss and compare to in detail in the present paper. \citet{Guinness2016a} considered prediction using conditional expectation and uncertainty quantification using conditional simulations in a Vecchia approach based solely on conditioning on observed variables.
+Several authors have also proposed the use of Vecchia approximations for the important task of GP prediction, also referred to as kriging.
+The approach in \citet{Vecchia1992} for one-at-a-time Vecchia predictions has squared time complexity in the number of observations. \citet{Datta2016} and \citet{Finley2017} proposed Bayesian inference and prediction based on Vecchia-type approximations, which we will discuss and compare to in detail in the present paper. \citet{Guinness2016a} considered prediction using conditional expectation and uncertainty quantification using conditional simulations in a Vecchia approach based solely on conditioning on observed variables.
 This is relatively computationally cheap, but uncertainty measures contain random simulation error, and the observed conditioning might not provide accurate approximations in the presence of noise \citep[cf.][]{Katzfuss2017a}.
 Vecchia approximations have also been employed as preconditioners in iterative solvers that are used in prediction \citep{stroud2017bayesian}, but this approach is feasible only if prediction is desired at a small number of locations, or if additional approximations are made \citep{guinness2017spectral}.
 The multi-resolution approximation \citep{Katzfuss2015,Katzfuss2017b} and related approaches relying on domain partitioning \citep[e.g.,][]{Sang2011a,Zhang2019}, shown in \citet{Katzfuss2017a} to be special cases of Vecchia approximations, also provide fast GP prediction, but they can lead to artifacts along partition boundaries.
 We will discuss these connections and provide numerical comparisons.